-The Gwefr Heb Wifrau - Wireless in Wales, a charitable trust, is a small radio museum with a difference.
-With its emphasis on the history of Broadcasting in Wales, the influence of broadcasting on our national identity and the contribution of the Welsh to the development of wireless technology it is unique.
-We have an interesting collection of old radio equipment and books as well as educational and informative displays.
+Gwefr Heb Wifrau - Wireless in Wales, a charitable trust, is a small radio museum with a difference.
+With its emphasis on the history of broadcasting in Wales, the influence of broadcasting on our national identity and the contribution of the Welsh to the development of wireless technology it is unique.
+We have an interesting collection of old radio equipment and books, as well as educational and informative displays.
 The Museum is based around the collection of the late David Evan Jones and was opened just a few weeks after his death in 2008.
-In 2013 we were officially Accredited by CyMAL a Welsh Government Agency.

-The museum is open on most Mondays, 11.00 - 15.00 and closed on bank holidays.
-Group and private visits at any other time by appointment are welcome throughout the year.
+The museum is open on Mondays, 11.00 - 15.00, with the exception of bank holidays.
+Group and private visits are welcome at any other time, by appointment, throughout the year.

 Wireless in Wales provides a safe and secure environment for volunteers and visitors, including wheelchair access throughout the building, a hearing loop and exhibits for safe handling.
 Our staff are trained and experienced in looking after visitors with disabilities.